Dr Gilad Rosner

 Security and Strategy Architect, University of Cambridge

-Mohibi Hussain is currently working at the University of Cambridge as a Security & Strategy Architect.
+Mohibi is currently working at the University of Cambridge as a Security & Strategy Architect.

 Her role involves overseeing the technical design aspect of new and existing services offered by the University’s central service provider.

-Mohibi has a master’s degree in Technology and Policy from MIT USA, is a CISSP, and is now finishing up her PhD in Computer Science from the University of Cambridge, U.K. She also has 19 years of professional experience in information technology and information security management and team leadership and has worked in some of the world-renowned companies such as IBM, and many others.
+Mohibi has a master’s degree in Technology and Policy from MIT USA and is CISSP certified.
+She also has 19 years of professional experience in information technology and information security management and team leadership and has worked in some of the world-renowned companies such as IBM, and many others.

 Technology Strategist; Trustee, UK Cyber Security Council